Spiderwebs (song): Live performances

 On September 5, 1996, No Doubt returned as the musical guests on Late Night with David Letterman and performed "Spiderwebs".
 It was the second time the group appeared on the show within the same year, previously performing "Just a Girl" during the March 28th episode; the band remarked that a "mutual admiration [had been] established" between No Doubt and David Letterman.
 "Spiderwebs" was performed as the fifteenth song of their 1995–97 Tragic Kingdom World Tour.
 The performance of the song at the July 1, 1997 show in Anaheim, at The Arrowhead Pond, was recorded and released in No Doubt's first live album, Live in the Tragic Kingdom (1997).
 No Doubt also performed "Spiderwebs" at the 39th Annual Grammy Awards in 1997.
 During the rendition, Stefani wore a black-and-white crop top and black pants.
 At the ceremony, the group also received their first two Grammy nominations, in the Best New Artist and Best Rock Album categories.

-For the 2002 Rock Steady Tour, "Just a Girl" was performed during the concert's final segment, in between singing "Rock Steady" and "Don't Speak".
+For the 2002 Rock Steady Tour, "Spiderwebs" was performed during the concert's final segment, in between singing "Rock Steady" and "Don't Speak".
 The performance of "Spiderwebs" at the November 22–23 and 29, 2002 shows in Long Beach at the Long Beach Convention and Entertainment Center were recorded and featured on the group's second live album, Rock Steady Live (2003).
-In April 2018, Stefani announced Just a Girl concert residency at the Planet Hollywood Resort Las Vegas.
+In April 2018, Stefani announced her Just a Girl concert residency at the Planet Hollywood Resort Las Vegas.
 During the dates of the show, Stefani performed "Spiderwebs" as the concert's fifth song.
 For the performance, the stage is set up as a house party and decorated with speakers and neon-colored objects.
 Stefani's look during the promotional campaign for the concert series mimics her looks from the music video for "Spiderwebs"; she wears a tank top stylized with her name in black, sports red lipstick, and her signature platinum blonde hair.
+No Doubt performed "Spiderwebs" on January 30, 2025 at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.